-- The corporation must make installment payments of estimated tax if it expects its total tax for the year (less applicable credits) to be \$500 or more. - The installments are due by the 15th day of the 4th, 6th, 9th, and 12th months of the tax year.
-If any date falls on a Saturday, Sunday, or legal holiday, the installment is due on the next regular business day. - Use Form 1120-W, Estimated Tax for Corporations, as a worksheet to compute estimated tax. - If the foreign corporation maintains an office or place of business in the United States, and does not use EFTPS, use the deposit coupons (Forms 8109) to make deposits of estimated tax.
+• The corporation must make installment payments of estimated tax if it expects its total tax for the year (less applicable credits) to be \$500 or more.

+The installments are due by the 15th day of the 4th, 6th, 9th, and 12th months of the tax year.
+If any date falls on a Saturday, Sunday, or legal holiday, the installment is due on the next regular business day.
+Use Form 1120-W, Estimated Tax for Corporations, as a worksheet to compute estimated tax.

+• If the foreign corporation maintains an office or place of business in the United States, and does not use EFTPS, use the deposit coupons (Forms 8109) to make deposits of estimated tax.

 For more information on estimated tax payments, including penalties that apply if the corporation fails to make required payments, see Line 7.
-Estimated Tax Penalty on page 8.
+Estimated Tax Penalty on page 9.

 Overpaid estimated tax.
 If the corporation overpaid estimated tax, it may be able to get a quick refund by filing Form 4466, Corporation Application for Quick Refund of Overpayment of Estimated Tax.
 The overpayment must be at least 10% of the corporation's expected income tax liability and at least \$500.
-File Form 4466 before the 16th day of the 3rd month after the end of the tax year, but before the corporation files its income tax return.
-Do not file Form 4466 before the end of the corporation's tax year.
+File Form 4466 after the end of the corporation's tax year, and no later than the 15th day of the third month after the end of the tax year.
+Form 4466 must be filed before the corporation files its tax return.